olmesm/ohmybuck/content/blog/2022-03-22-13-53-asking-for-help/index.md

 The following is a good guideline in asking and escalating your issue.
 Please consider all the steps before directly going to the last point.

-**Most importantly - if you find the answer, make sure to update the relevant threads and places.
-This promotes knowledge sharing and - no matter how silly it seems - helps people in the future.
-If it’s a recurring problem or others have faced the same struggle, consider writing either a company or personal blog post and sharing it.**
+> When you find the answer, make sure to update the relevant threads and places you've asked.
+This promotes knowledge sharing and - no matter how silly it seems - will help somebody in the future.
+If it’s a recurring problem, others _have_ faced the same struggle.
+Consider writing either a company or personal blog post and sharing it.

-If you feel you aren’t getting the support you need from your team or line manager, make sure to bring this up and escalate accordingly.
+If you feel you aren’t getting the support you need from your team (or line manager), escalate accordingly.

 1. Can you phrase the issue? https://stackoverflow.com/help/how-to-ask
 1. Have you gone down a rabbithole? https://en.wikipedia.org/wiki/Five_whys